Terry Pratchett: Shorts and early novels (1965–1982)

-After various positions in journalism, in 1979 Pratchett became press officer for the South West Region of the Central Electricity Generating Board (CEGB) in an area that contained three nuclear power stations.
+In 1979 he took a job as press officer for the South West Region of the Central Electricity Generating Board (CEGB) in an area that contained three nuclear power stations.
 (Note: Burrows states that Pratchett joined the CEGB in 1979 and oversaw three nuclear stations, but according to Cabell, he started work in 1980 and the number of stations may have been either three or four.)
 He later joked that he had demonstrated "impeccable timing" by making this career change so soon after the Three Mile Island nuclear accident in Pennsylvania, US, and said he would "write a book about his experiences if he thought anyone would actually believe them".
+While working there he wrote his next science fiction novel Strata (1981).